hakimel/reveal.js/scala-for-nodejs.md

 ---

-## Outline
-- Why Scala (background)
-- Intro to JVM
-- Basic syntax
-- loops
-- functions
-- partial functions / composition
-- functional programming (map, flatMap, filter, foldLeft)
-- Common data structures
-- basic effects
-- pattern matching
-- for comporehension
-  - chaining concept
-- Implicits args
-- Implicit conversions
+## By the end of this day, you will:
+- Know how to read Scala <!-- .element: class="fragment" -->
+- Know how to write Scala <!-- .element: class="fragment" -->
+- Understand the arrows <!-- .element: class="fragment" -->
+  - (Chen D.) <!-- .element: class="fragment" -->
+- Know common patterns in Scala <!-- .element: class="fragment" -->

+- We will not cover Wix framework stuff <!-- .element: class="fragment" -->

 ---